 We test the hypotheses both in a simple bivariate setting and using regression analysis.
-The tests for H2 and H3 are carried out on a cross-sectional NUTS2-level sample due to the lack of time series data as well as more detailed geographic disaggregation on the outcomes.
-The tests for H1 are carried out both in a cross-sectional NUTS2 setting to preserve comparability with the other tests and also in an annual time-series NUTS2 set-up in order to capitalize on the temporal variance of GDP data.
+The tests for Hypotheses 2 and 3 are carried out on a cross-sectional NUTS-2-level sample due to the lack of time-series data as well as more detailed geographical disaggregation on the outcomes.
+The tests for Hypothesis 1 are carried out both in a cross-sectional NUTS-2 setting to preserve comparability with the other tests and also in an annual time-series NUTS-2 set-up in order to capitalize on the temporal variance of GDP data.
+Further robustness tests removing regions with few contracts (fewer than 100 and fewer than 500) can be found in Appendix D in the supplemental data online.